-Anne Arundel Community College is committed to the ongoing administrative, financial, and technical support of this program.
-It will be implemented by AACC's Department of Cybersecurity, Networking and Digital Forensics.
+Anne Arundel Community College is committed to the ongoing administrative, financial, and technical support for this program.
+This program will be implemented by AACC's Department of Cybersecurity, Networking and Digital Forensics.
 Existing resources within the department are adequate to support Cloud Computing.
 Technical support will be provided by the onsite technical call center through AACC's Information and Instructional Technology (IIT) division.
-The college's IDEA Lab will provide support and maintenance of the college's learning management system (LMS).
+The college's Idea Lab will provide support and maintenance of the college's learning management system (LMS).

 This academic proposal is proceeding with the full support of the department chair, assistant dean, dean and provost/vice president under which the program was developed.
-The program also has the full support of the president and Board of Trustees.
+The program also has the full support of the offices of the president and Board of Trustees.